 Now my car is all smashed up and my brother is hurt in the hospital.
 The other car is also a mess and the passenger of that car is still in the hospital too.
 The driver wasn’t hurt so bad.
 I have insurance for me on my car, but does this cover my brother?
 I’m not sure who I’m supposed to...
 Read more »

 You are entitled to "fair market value" on the vehicle.
 Most insurance carriers calculate this value based upon a "market comparison" (i.e. what have vehicles similar to your daughters in specs and mileage sold for in the past 6-12 months).
-If you have collision coverage through your own...Read more »
+If you have collision coverage...Read more »

 You should seek prompt medical attention and retain a personal injury attorney.
 Just because the insurance company for the other driver is accepting "100% liability", does not mean they will compensate you fully for your injuries.
-Having a personal injury attorney to obtain medical records and...Read more »
+Having a personal injury attorney to obtain medical...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.